-For busy business owners, giving your bookkeeping and financial admin to a VA is a no brainer.
+For busy business owners, giving your bookkeeping and financial admin to a Bookkeeping Virtual Assistant is a no brainer.

 It makes a lot of sense to get rid of all that and to focus on what you do best.